nasa-fornax/fornax-documentation/documentation/server_options.md

 ## Base Environment

 The Fornax Science Console offers a number of software {term}`environments <environment>` to choose from.
-They are currently grouped into two base environments.
+They are currently grouped into one base environment (a container image).
-You can select a base environment by choosing one of the following container images from the "Environment" dropdown in the screenshot above:
+You can select the base environment by choosing the container image from the "Environment" dropdown in the screenshot above:

--   **Default Astrophysics** (recommended for most use cases) contains many common astronomy software, including those required to run the demo notebooks.
+-   **Default Astrophysics** contains common astronomy software, including those required to run the demo notebooks.
-    This container image is referred to as **fornax-main**.
--   **High-Energy Astrophysics** contains high-energy software, which currently includes HEASoft.
+    It also contains high-energy software, which currently includes HEASoft.
     Plans exist to add CIAO, XMM-SAS and Fermitools.
-    This container image is referred to as **fornax-hea**.

-See {ref}`compute-environments` for more information about the specific software environments that are pre-installed in each container image and how to customize your environment after your server starts up.
+See {ref}`compute-environments` for more information about the specific software environments that are pre-installed in the container image and how to customize your environment after your server starts up.